Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 This office space is a curiosity to me, but it also makes me chuckle a bit.

-The administrative section of the prison is included in the tour, which includes an administration office that was probably quite modern at one time, seeming quite surreal, its tools and equipment seeming far older than a mere 60 years.
-In my computer filled life, where documents and photos can be saved in an instant, I cannot imagine maintaining accurate records with these antiquated techniques.
+The administrative section of the prison is included in the tour, which includes an managing office that was probably quite modern at one time.
+It seemed quite surreal, the tools and equipment seeming far older than a mere 60 years.
+In my computer filled life, where documents and photos can be saved in an instant, I can no longer imagine maintaining accurate records with these antiquated techniques.

 A row of men's portrait photographs along a wall.